RayaneCTX/ECE264-Summer-2021/PA04/README.md

 ## Compiling and Linking

 You should adapt the example Makefile template on Brightspace to compile and run your code.
+Make sure the appropriate warning and error flags (`-Wall -Wextra -Wvla -Werror`) are included in your compilation commands.

-## Testing your code
+Also, remember that you must remove `-Wvla` from the compilation command to be able to compile unit testing files.

-There is a unit testing file for each function to be implemented:
+Not using a Makefile to automate compiling and running code will be your doom.
+If it isn't as easy as running a single command to run unit tests, you will soon find yourself not running unit tests often enough.
+It's human nature.
+You must automate this process, and constantly give yourself feedback on your code.

-* `test_make_counter_arr.c`
+## Testing

-* `test_count_words.c`
+We have provided only the skeletons for the unit testing files.
+You must write your unit tests in these files.

-* `test_print_words_descending_freq.c`
+## Grading

-Each of the test files contains multiple unit test functions, and each unit test function covers a specific input scenario.
+As in previous programming assignments, we are grading you mainly on the functionality of your code.
-**Test cases within each test function are not sufficient**, so you should add additional test cases to the unit test functions.
+However, on top of that, we will check your code for memory errors (using valgrind).
+You will lose some amount of points for each memory error that your code produces and valgrind catches.
+Refer to lecture and additional material on Brightspace for the full grading policy concerning memory errors.

 ## Submission

-Navigate to the src directory where you `count_words.c` file is, and compress it with:
+Navigate to the src directory where you `count.c` file is, and compress it with:

 ```
-zip count_words.zip count_words.c
+zip count.zip count.c
 ```

 Then, upload the zip file to Brightspace in the appropriate submission box.